 What they do here is sort of the opposite.
 They design a variant of polio virus to use many "slow" codons.
 They made a few hundred mutations, each making translation more difficult.
 The result?
 A virus strain which grows poorly, induces an immune response, and does not cause disease (based on tests with mice so far).

 And they have a nice acronym.

-Press release, summarizing the story: SBU Team Designs Customized Wimpy Polioviruses A Method That Could Be A New Path To Vaccines.
-(6/26/08)
+Press release from the lead university, summarizing the story: SBU Team Designs Customized Wimpy Polioviruses A Method That Could Be A New Path To Vaccines.
+(June 26, 2008; now archived.)